smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Retrieving Vehicle Data/index.md

 !@

 ## OEM-Specific Vehicle Data
-OEM applications can pull vehicle data that is published by their systems but is not available in SDL vehicle data APIs.
-The generic vehicle data features work with the same RPCs as the SDL-specified vehicle data items, but it requires that you know the OEM-custom names of the vehicle data items that you are requesting.
+OEM applications can access additional vehicle data published by their systems that is not available via the SDL vehicle data APIs.
+This data is accessed using the same SDL vehicle data RPCs, but instead of requesting a certain type of SDL-specified data,  you must request data using a custom vehicle data name.
+The type of object returned is up to the OEM and must be parsed manually.

 !!!
 NOTE
-This feature is only for OEM-created and published applications, and is not permitted for 3rd-party use.
+This feature is only for OEM-created applications, and is not permitted for 3rd-party use.
 !!!

 ### Requesting One-Time OEM-Specific Vehicle Data